samargulies/CDN-Sync-Tool/readme.txt

 = Why should I care about fast loading web page? =

 Because a speed affects your SEO and your sales.
-People aren't paitence creatures, they want stuff as fast as possible.
+People aren't patient creatures, they want stuff as fast as possible.
 Google has stated that a page loading time makes up part of their page rank.
 Amazon found that for every 100ms in page loading caused them 1% in sales.
 Google found when they increased size of results from 10 results to 30 results and increased their page load by 0.5 seconds their traffic dropped by 20%.

 = Why does uploading files take so long with this installed? =